-Markus Vähälä is the coordinator of Citizen Network Finland.
+Markus Vähälä is the CEO of the Citizen Network Coop.

 Markus is the director of international affairs in a non-profit organization Kukunori in Helsinki, Finland.
 Markus has worked professionally in the fields of disability and mental health since 1998.

 Kukunori is a network of over 25 Finnish NGO’s who reach over 12.000 people and families all over Finland.
 In Kukunori Markus Vähälä leads a project called Propellipäät (the Propellerheads) in Kukunori.
 Propellerheads develop organizational development in NGO’s through change design and experiments.
 Propellerheads work on the field and in their own experimental laboratory where new services, models and strategies are being developed.
 The aim is to support flexible, inclusive and effective methods in creating NGO’s for the present and the future.
 Markus Vähälä is the country co-ordinator of the Citizen Network Finland and has been active in Citizen Network from the beginning.
 Markus is keenly involved in international co-operation and has worked to promote international programs for youth, mental health, disability, sports, arts, culture and learning in Finland.